shiftan/simple_sagemaker/README.md

 ## Requirements
 1. Python 3.6+
 2. An AWS account + region and credentials configured for boto3, as explained on the [Boto3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)
+3. (Optional) The [Docker Engine](https://docs.docker.com/get-docker/), to be able to customize a docker image
+4. (Optional) The [Docker Compose](https://docs.docker.com/compose/install/), for local testing

 ## Getting started
 To install *Simple Sagemaker*